bioconda/bioconda-recipes/recipes/d4tools/test-data/README.md

 generated with samtools/htslib 1.24 from a fabricated (pseudo-random, seed=42) reference and two fabricated reads.
-A repeating "ACGT..." sequence was tried first and reproduced correctly locally, but produced a wrong (mathematically inconsistent) depth result in bioconda CI on the exact same htslib build -- likely a compression-codec edge case triggered by the degenerate repeating input.
+A repeating "ACGT..." sequence was tried first and reproduced correctly locally, but produced a wrong (mathematically inconsistent) depth result in bioconda CI on the exact same htslib build -- root cause unknown.
 Using a non-repetitive sequence avoids that:

 ```
 python3 -c "